google/zetasql/docs/modules.md

 The `IMPORT` statement should not include the `.sqlm` file extension.

+Note:  If you import module `x.y.z`, ZetaSQL looks for the module at `search_path/x/y/z.sqlm`.
+If the module is not found, ZetaSQL looks for the module at `search_path/x/y/z/z.sqlm` and you can import it with either `IMPORT MODULE x.y.z` or `IMPORT MODULE x.y.z.z`.

 ### Creating objects within modules

 Modules can contain `CREATE` statements to create objects within the module.